If you test positive for COVID-19, the good news is there are steps you can take to help keep yourself and others safe.

 - If you used an at-home test, report your positive result to Washington's COVID-19 hotline at 1–800–525–0127.
 This supports contact tracing efforts and prevents the disease from further spreading in our communities.
 The phone line is open Monday from 6 a.m. to 10 p.m., and Tuesday to Sunday (and observed holidays) from 6 a.m. to 6 p.m.
 Language assistance is available.

 - If you used an at-home test, request a verification code through WA Notify to anonymously alert other WA Notify users who may have been exposed.

-Contact your health care provider — if you have one — or local health clinic for medical advice.
+If you have a health care provider or local health clinic, contact them for medical advice.
 They can give you some tips for how to stay comfortable as you recover.
 They'll also tell you about symptoms of severe illness to watch for, so you get can get additional care if you need it.

 If you do not have a health care provider, or cannot get an appointment with your provider, telehealth is a free and easy way to see if COVID-19 oral antivirals such as Paxlovid* are right for you.
 Oral antivirals, which are COVID-19 treatment pills taken by mouth, are available by prescription only.
 They must be taken within the first five days of experiencing COVID-19 symptoms and testing positive for COVID-19.

 More information, including how to schedule an appointment, is on the Free Telehealth for COVID-19 Treatment page.
 COVID-19 therapeutics fact sheets and guidance are also available.